 Anthony’s mother, Daniela Brine, said ‘His condition was discovered at birth when the midwives rubbed his little hands and feet and his skin came away.
 He is such a brave little boy and copes with his condition so bravely.
 He knows what he can and can’t do.

 ‘We love staying at Helen & Douglas House because the staff are always friendly and helpful, Anthony gets to go swimming and enjoys playing with all the amazing toys.
 He loves making arts and crafts to bring home as memories.’

 Barely 5,000 children in the UK suffer from the condition in various forms but Anthony’s is so severe that it is the equivalent of experiencing third degree burns on a daily basis.
 Despite this he still attends a mainstream school.

 This year the former Duchess of Cornwall has chosen to donate all the proceeds from the sale of her honey being sold exclusively at Fortnum & Mason to Helen & Douglas House to help local terminally ill children like Anthony.

 The bright amber honey is light and delicate with an irresistible sweet caramel flavour – perfect spread on toast or drizzled over porridge.
 The individually numbered, limited edition jars make for ideal presents, the giving of which helps a local children’s charity.

 Clare Periton, CEO of Helen & Douglas House said:

-‘We are very grateful to The Duchess of Cornwall, our Patron, for choosing us as the charity to benefit from the sale of her honey this year.
+‘We are very grateful to the former Duchess of Cornwall, our Patron, for choosing us as the charity to benefit from the sale of her honey this year.
 The money raised will help us provide medical, emotional and practical support to local families to help them deal with the implications of living with a child who will die prematurely, so they can make the most of their time together.
-Our children and their families are looking forward to their Christmas visit to Clarence House to meet The Duchess of Cornwall.’
+Our children and their families are looking forward to their Christmas visit to Clarence House to meet the former Duchess of Cornwall.’